-As discussed in note 2(b) to the consolidated financial statements, The University of Chicago Medical Center adopted new accounting guidance for Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customer (Topic 606) and ASU No. 2016-14, Presentation of Financial Statements for Not-for-profit Entities.
-Our opinion is not modified with respect to these matters.
+As discussed in note 2(b) to the consolidated financial statements, in 2019, The University of Chicago Medical Center adopted new accounting guidance for Accounting Standards Update No. 2016-02, Leases (Topic 842).
+Our opinion is not modified with respect to this matter.